lopenguin/lopenguin.github.io/blog/2025/cast2.md

 Last year I published my first paper with SPARK lab, proposing a Certifiably optimal Algorithm for object Shape estimation and pose Tracking over time (CAST).
 The tracking problem is a fundamentally non-convex optimization problem due to the presence of rotations.
 Despite this, we showed that reformulating the problem as a quadratically-constrained quadratic program led to a tight convex relaxation in many real-world scenarios.
 It's part of a line of research that shows many NP-hard problems are often polynomial time in common robotics applications.

 The post revists a key part of CAST: the constant-twist motion model for between-frame motion.
-I do not go into great detail on the algorithm or relaxation here; please refer to the paper:
+I do not go into great detail on the algorithm or relaxation here; please refer to the paper. **Edit (June 2025): CAST-W has been fleshed out in my Master's thesis, also available below.**

-{{paperswithtags CAST}}
+{{paperswithtags CASTW}}

 ## Part 1: The Motion Model
 A key idea in object tracking is to enforce physically plausable object motion across frames.
 We impose a motion model, which essentially enforces continuity of motion (and perhaps biases that motion from knowledge of the object dynamics).
 For example, car tracking algorithms often use a *constant velocity and turn rate* model.
 Even more common is just constant velocity or constant acceleration.